About Us

 Yoga

-Yoga Teacher Trainings Opens The Door to Ultimate Reality
+Yoga Teacher Trainings Open the Door to Ultimate Reality

-The question arises, what is lack of knowledge?
+The question arises: what is this lack of knowledge?

-In yoga a popular mantra give us a profound understanding of the same:
+In yoga, a popular mantra gives us a profound understanding:

 Om Asato Maa Sad-Gamaya |